ThibaultHuyet/sensehat-container/README.md

 To use,

-docker build -t sense .
+docker build -t sensehat .

-docker run --privileged -dp 5000:5000 sense
+docker run --privileged -dp 5000:5000 sensehat

 And then open a browser to the address of the docker container.